 - Bad breath

-If you have 3 or more of these symptoms, it is likely that you have bacterial tonsillitis, and antibiotics may be required.
-If you have one or two symptoms, it is likely you have viral tonsillitis, and most cases can be treated at home—your body will deal with it.
+If you have three or more of these symptoms, it is likely that you have bacterial tonsillitis, and antibiotics may be required.
+If you have one or two symptoms, it is likely that you have viral tonsillitis, and most cases can be treated at home—your body will deal with it.

 Staying Comfortable With Tonsillitis